cloudflare/cloudflare-docs/content/byoip/address-maps.md

 ### Create address maps

-To avoid any errors if you have a static IP, Cloudflare has already created an address map where you can instead add or edit your domains.
-You do not need to create a new address map if you have a static IP.
+To avoid any errors if you have static IPs, Cloudflare creates an address map during the static IP onboarding process where you can instead add or edit your domains.
+You cannot create a new address map with your static IPs, you may only edit the Cloudflare-created map.

 Refer to [Static IPs](#static-ips) for more information.